geraw/sLogicAndSetTheory2026/03-posets.md

   }
 }

-// Debug: show only the count to avoid flooding the console console.log("---> allPosets length:", allPosets.length)

 // Build posets as objects with id and edges to feed the small Hasse renderers. const posets = allPosets.map((edges, idx) => ({ id: idx + 1, edges }))